 - Fraud or forgery – You also have to watch out for cases of fraud or forgery such as when a person other than the legitimate owner sells the property as if it were his own.
 If the real owner or a rightful heir makes a claim and files a complaint, the buyer will have to bear the cost of settlement.

 - Outstanding hitch on the property – Title issues may also involve some other outstanding hitch on the property.
 An example is when there are structures built on the property without the required permits.
 If you are the new owner, you could end up paying for the removal of the structure when ordered by the county.

 What You Should Do

 Investing in real estate (yes, your home is an investment) is serious business and it is best to consult with a professional.
 Hire a lawyer to handle the legal paperwork of your transaction to avoid ambiguity and misunderstanding in the documentation of your intentions.
 Be diligent and conduct thorough research on the property to uncover all possible problems so you can take appropriate steps to resolve them as early as possible.
-Make sure that property you are buying is free of title issues to ensure a problem-free assumption of ownership and occupancy of the property.
+Make sure that the property you are buying is free of title issues to ensure a problem-free assumption of ownership and occupancy of the property.
 Furthermore, it is a good idea to get title insurance.
-It may seem to be an unnecessary expense at first but it will sure come handy when you need it.
+It may seem to be an unnecessary expense at first, but it will surely come in handy when you need it.